samfeldstein/pairings/notebook.md

 ## Fix

 - Only render save button if the list is not empty.
 Or disable it at least.
+- In new list, used required attr instead of showing an error

 ## Refactor